Frank Turek

 Frank Turek (born November 20, 1961) is an American Christian apologist and author.
-He is best known as the founder and president of Christian apologetics ministry CrossExamined.org.
+He is best known as the founder and president of the Christian apologetics ministry CrossExamined.org.
 Turek has co-authored two books (Legislating Morality and I Don't Have Enough Faith to Be an Atheist) with Christian philosopher Norman Geisler.
 Turek has also written two of his own books (Correct, Not Politically Correct and Stealing from God).

 Turek hosts a call-in talk show called CrossExamined on American Family Radio.
 He also hosts a television show, I Don't Have Enough Faith to Be an Atheist, which airs on the NRB Network.

 Early life

 Turek was born in Neptune, New Jersey, on November 20, 1961.
 He was raised Catholic, but he became a Protestant during his time as a flight officer in the U.S. Navy after being recommended apologetic books written by Josh McDowell, in particular Evidence That Demands a Verdict and More Than a Carpenter.

 Turek earned a Master of Public Administration degree from George Washington University.
 He also earned a Doctor of Ministry in Apologetics degree from Southern Evangelical Seminary.
 He has taught classes in Leadership and Management at George Washington University.